 According to Statistics Austria minimum pension top-up is already included in the pension variables of SILC.
-Nevertheless, the top-up was modelled to secure that no respondent has forgotten to state the amount of pension top-up in the interview.
+Nevertheless, the top-up was modelled but not included in dispy.

-2.3.5 Minimum pension top-up for civil servants ("Ergänzungszulage": pcstu\s)
+2.3.5 Minimum pension top-up for civil servants ("Ergänzungszulage": pcstu_s)